 - 1. Information about World Board, Human Resource Panel, and WSC Cofacilitator positions will be communicated to Conference participants prior to each WSC. - 2.
 The Human Resource Panel (HRP) nominates qualified candidates for the positions of Cofacilitator, Human Resource Panel member, and World Board member.
 HRP nominations do not require a second. - 3.
+In addition to the HRP, seated regions and zones can make a nomination.
+These nominations require: - a) a second by another Conference participant; - b) that the nomination be presented to the HRP no later than fifteen (15) days prior to the start of the WSC: and - c) confirmation of the nomination by the nominee. - 3.
+The HRP reviews all information, verifying that the nominee meets the cleantime requirement for the position (as of the end of the conference) and validates the nomination.
+Nominees who do not meet the stated requirements of the position for which they are nominated will not be included on the ballot. - 4.3.
+Nominees for World Services positions do not have to be present for elections.

-Nominees for World Services positions do not have to be present for elections. - Candidate Profiles will be distributed to each Conference participant prior to each WSC.
-The profiles may include sensitive and private information; no further distribution or duplication is permitted. - 5.
+- 5.4.
+Candidate Profiles will be distributed to each Conference participant prior to each WSC.
+The profiles may include sensitive and private information; no further distribution or duplication is permitted. - 6.5.
 Challenges to a nomination must be submitted in writing to a WSC Cofacilitator.
 (See Challenging a Nomination.)